Find Affordable College Courses

 Chestnut Hill, MA

 Boston College came in at #7 in this year’s edition of the Most Popular Foreign Languages & Linguistics Master’s Degree Schools in the New England Region ranking.
-Located in the small city of Chestnut Hill, Boston College is a private not-for-profit school with a large student population.
+Located in the small city of Chestnut Hill, Boston College is a private not-for-profit college with a large student population.

 About 79% of the students majoring in foreign languages and linguistics at the school are women while 21% are male.